karlorz/obsidian_vault/2️⃣-Drafts/cmux-costreduce-roadmap.md

 - `pve-lxc` - Proxmox VE LXC containers (fast ephemeral tasks, no RAM snapshot)
 - `pve-vm` - Proxmox VE KVM VMs (RAM snapshot support via `qm suspend --todisk`)

-The deprecated `"proxmox"` name is still accepted in `SANDBOX_PROVIDER` env var for backwards compatibility but is normalized to `"pve-lxc"` internally.
-All provider type checks now use only the three canonical names.